-Brad Dokken is editor of the Herald's Northland Outdoors section and also works as a copy editor and page designer.
+Brad Dokken is a reporter and editor of the Herald's Sunday Northland Outdoors pages.
 Dokken joined the Herald company in November 1985 as a copy editor for Agweek magazine and joined the Herald staff in 1989.
 He worked as a copy editor in the features and news departments before becoming outdoors editor in 1998.
 He also writes a blog called Compass Points.
 A Roseau, Minn., native, Dokken is a graduate of Bemidji State University.

 - Member for

 - 5 years 3 months

 To get an event in the Outdoors calendar, contact Brad Dokken at (701) 780-1148, (800) 477-6572 ext.
 148 or by email at email@example.com .
 Deadline is 5 p.m.
 Thursdays.
 Events Park vehicle passes are required for all events at North Dakota and Minnesota state parks.
 Vehicle passes are $7 daily and $35 annually in both states.

 The reprieve from cold weather came none too soon for my tastes, and a few days of above-zero temperatures have offered all the motivation I needed to get out of the house.
 As I write this late in the week, the mercury has climbed into the mid-20s where I'm headed for the weekend and is set to hit the high 30s.
 There's nothing specific on the itinerary other than putting a few miles on the sleds, strapping on the snowshoes and tromping through the woods to see what I can see and perhaps even a bit of ice fishing.

 Ask Gary Thompson why people break through the ice, and he'll say they usually don't do a good enough job of testing it before they venture out.
 There's more to "reading" ice than measuring how thick it is.
 The Eskimos of the North have more than 100 different words for snow, Thompson says.
 And while his vocabulary for describing ice is less extensive, it's no less accurate.